-May 16 Beginning of Ramadan: The holiest period in the Islamic Year: begins at the sighting of the new moon and commemorates the period during which Prophet Mohammad received divine revelations.
-Muslims fast from sunrise to sunset the entire month.
+April 24 Beginning of Ramadan: \

+The holiest period in the Islamic Year; begins at the sighting of the new moon and commemorates the period during which Prophet Mohammad received divine revelations.
+Fasting during the month of Ramadan is the fourth 'Pillar' of Islam, which is an act of worship and a religious obligation for Muslims.
 (I)